evgenyneu/evgenii.com/app/_posts/blogs/2014-02-09-code-duplication-in-unit-tests.md

     person = db.find_person(‘Ivan’)
     assert(person.name).to eq ‘Ivan’

-My first instinct is to remove duplication by extracting the common behaviour into a helper method ‘verify_person ‘ and then call that method from both tests:
+It is quite tempting to remove duplication by extracting the common behaviour into a helper method `verify_person` and then call that method from both tests:

     # Avoid
     # Test 1:
     verify_person(‘Peter’)